annotation/stam/README.md

     * This would be the reverse index for annotations that use `TextSelector`
     * It is *RECOMMENDED* to store TextSelections in some kind of ordered map, whereas all the other items in this section need only an unordered map.
 * An index mapping annotation data (pertaining to a set) to all annotations that use that data:   `AnnotationDataSet [AnnotationData -> [Annotation]]`
-* An index mapping resources to all annotations that select that resource:   `TextResource -> [Annotation]`
+* An index mapping resources to all annotations that select that resource via a `ResourceSelector`:   `TextResource -> [Annotation]`
-    * This *MAY* be limited annotations that point at the resource as a whole.
-This would then be the reverse index for annotations that use `ResourceSelector`.
+* An index mapping annotation data sets to all annotations targeting the set via a `DataSetSelector`:   `AnnotationDataSet -> [Annotation]`
-* An index mapping annotation data sets to all annotations select the set:   `AnnotationDataSet -> [Annotation]`
+* An index mapping data keys to all annotations targeting the key via a `DataKeySelector`:   `DataKey -> [Annotation]`
-    * This *MAY* be limited annotations that point at the dataset as a whole.
-This would then be the reverse index for annotations that use `DataSetSelector`.
+* An index mapping data to all annotations targeting the data via an `AnnotationDataSelector`:   `AnnotationData -> [Annotation]`
-* An index mapping datakeys (pertaining to an annotationset) to annotationdata that makes use of the key
+* An index mapping datakeys (pertaining to an annotationset) to annotationdata that makes use of the key.
 * An index mapping annotation data sets to all annotations select the set:   `AnnotationDataSet -> [DataKey -> [AnnotationData]]`

 Implementations *SHOULD* implement these or similar indices, facilitating quick lookup in search.